What's the differences between the Zoom mobile app and Zoom desktop app?

 - Virtual backgrounds

-Feature available only on Zoom mobile app
+Feature available only on Zoom mobile app (iOS and Android)

-- Call in to meetings via phone
+- Calling in to meetings via a phone number

 If you want a comprehensive list of all of Zoom’s features for its desktop and mobile apps, you can check that out here.
 Be warned, it is a very comprehensive and long list.